rgbmew/castly/README.md

 <br><br>
 ***THIS PROGRAM WILL DELETE YOUR GTK.CSS.
 MAKE A BACKUP***
 <br><br><br>
+# castlim
+castlim is an alternative version of castly, made for using in conjunction with [immersive-dark-mode](https://github.com/realmazharhussain/immersive-dark-mode)
+<br><br>
+it creates a light, and dark theme, at the same time, and should be used with immersive-dark-mode to swap between them
+<br><br>
+more info at the bottom of the usage section
+<br><br><br>
 # usage
 castly \<hex> \<mode> \<baseamount (optional)> \<titlebar amount (optional)> \<sidebar amount (optional)>
 <br><br>